New £7.5m station entrance and cycle hub is now open at Denmark Hill that will relieve station crowding and support more reliable train services

-- The provision of 85 space secure cycle storage facility will encourage more sustainable journeys in the local area and to the station.
+- The provision of 85 space secure cycle storage facility is encouraging more sustainable journeys in the local area and to the station.

-The main station work is funded by the Department for Transport and delivered by Network Rail.
-The provision of new cycle storage space is funded by Sustrans, Kings College Hospital and South London and Maudsley NHS Trusts.
+The main station work has been funded by the Department for Transport and delivered by Network Rail.
+The provision of new cycle storage space has been funded by Sustrans, Kings College Hospital and South London and Maudsley NHS Trusts.

-Heritage features on Windsor Walk and the heritage gates that will go on the new entrance are partly funded by The Railway Heritage Trust.
+Heritage features on Windsor Walk and the heritage gates that will go on the new entrance has been partly funded by The Railway Heritage Trust.

 - Began work on site

 - Installed new platform canopies on the eastern end of platforms 2/3 and 4 to keep passengers dry while on the platform.
 We also widened platform 4.

 - Canopies, platforms and station building fitted out with flashing, new customer information screens, PA systems and signage.

 - Operational start up and new Entrance opens